GSA/modernization/pages/report/04-shared-services.md

 physical control over the infrastructure.

-It is important to be wary of on premise solutions that are sold with cloud terminology that do not actually meet the NIST Essential Characteristics of cloud computing.[^18] Often, products that claim to offer private cloud infrastructure fail to deliver on these promises, missing key aspects such as rapid elasticity, on-demand self-service, or resource pooling.
+It is important to be wary of on premise solutions that are sold with cloud terminology that do not actually meet the [NIST Essential Characteristics of cloud computing][SP-800-145].
+Often, products that claim to offer private cloud infrastructure fail to deliver on these promises, missing key aspects such as rapid elasticity, on-demand self-service, or resource pooling.